NREL/HPC/CONTRIBUTING.md

 *  Any links to internal files must be the relative path to it from the referencing file, not the absolute path.
 *  Code blocks will be automatically highlighted when rendered on the website, so please either use a code block or `inline` code whenever practical instead of a screenshot of a terminal.

+## Blog posts

+### Formatting a blog post
+Here is a brief overview on how to create and style a new blog post:

+First, you will need to add